onoratod/scalarsave/README.md

 ## Using with LaTeX

-Using `scalarsave` with the `datatools` and `filecontents` LaTeX packages can allow you to programmatically insert numbers into your academic papers.
+Using `scalarsave` with the `datatools` and `filecontents` LaTeX packages can allow you to programmatically insert numbers into your documents.
 Once you create a delimited text file or csv with the numbers for your paper you can load it into LaTeX using these packages and refer to the numbers using their ids.
 For a full working example with Stata and LaTeX code see `latex_example`.

 Suppose you had your scalar file `scalars.csv` with the following information and you want these numbers to be in your paper.